 Expressive and dynamic paintings full of colour, life, promise and abundance.
 Symbolising the possibility of starting anew, to let dreams blossom and to dance.
 Not telling the story of the flower, but the story of life, love and energy.

-Within a whirlwind of emotion and unseen danger, the world is slowing down.
-Being more aware of the need for togetherness and light.
+Feeling a need for togetherness and light.
 This is also seeping in to my work.
 Energy versus calmness, soft lines against rough textures.
-Within this uncertain life, a new and gentler awareness is arising.
+I’m hoping these works send out a vibration of hope, light and blessing.

 Remembering and embracing the slow rhythms of the seasons and places of travel, whilst wandering, as an artistic nomad, with textures and paint on canvas from one place or feeling to the next.
 Searching for that harmony that is always apparent in nature.